Ray tracing (graphics): History

 Another early instance of ray casting came in 1976, when Scott Roth created a flip book animation in Bob Sproull's computer graphics course at Caltech.
-The scanned pages are shown as a video on the right.
+The scanned pages are shown as a video in the accompanying image.
 Roth's computer program noted an edge point at a pixel location if the ray intersected a bounded plane different from that of its neighbors.
 Of course, a ray could intersect multiple planes in space, but only the surface point closest to the camera was noted as visible.
-The edges are jagged because only a coarse resolution was practical with the computing power of the time-sharing DEC PDP-10 used.
-The “terminal” was a Tektronix storage-tube display for text and graphics.
-Attached to the display was a printer which would create an image of the display on rolling thermal paper.
-Roth extended the framework, introduced the term ray casting in the context of computer graphics and solid modeling, and later published his work while at GM Research Labs.
+The platform was a DEC PDP-10, a Tektronix storage-tube display, and a printer which would create an image of the display on rolling thermal paper.
+Roth extended the framework, introduced the term ray casting in the context of computer graphics and solid modeling, and in 1982 published his work while at GM Research Labs.

 Turner Whitted was the first to show recursive ray tracing for mirror reflection and for refraction through translucent objects, with an angle determined by the solid's index of refraction, and to use ray tracing for anti-aliasing.
 Whitted also showed ray traced shadows.
 He produced a recursive ray-traced film called The Compleat Angler in 1979 while an engineer at Bell Labs.
 Whitted's deeply recursive ray tracing algorithm reframed rendering from being primarily a matter of surface visibility determination to being a matter of light transport.
-His paper inspired a series of subsequent work by others that included distribution ray tracing and finally unbiased path tracing, which provides the rendering equation framework that has allowed computer generated imagery to be faithful to reality.
+His paper inspired a series of subsequent work by others that included distribution ray tracing and finally unbiased path tracing, which provides the rendering equation framework that has allowed computer-generated imagery to be faithful to reality.

-For decades, global illumination in major films using computer generated imagery was faked with additional lights.
+For decades, global illumination in major films using computer-generated imagery was approximated with additional lights.
 Ray tracing-based rendering eventually changed that by enabling physically-based light transport.
 Early feature films rendered entirely using path tracing include Monster House (2006), Cloudy with a Chance of Meatballs (2009), and Monsters University (2013).